-If the student does not meet the passing standard on the state assessment(s) for their grade level, they will be required to attend any assigned Accelerated Instruction Program.
-This program may occur before or after school or during the summer.
+If the student does not meet the passing standard on the state assessment(s) for their grade level, they must attend any assigned Accelerated Instruction Program.
+This program may occur over the summer, before school or after school hours.
+Summer programming does not meet the needed requirements for a change in grade placement for the upcoming school year.